oVirt/ovirt-site/source/community/get-involved/donate-hardware.md

 ## Virtual machines

-Virtual machines are used to run all other important parts of the infrastructure such as name services, package distribution, monitoring, load balancing and backups.
+Virtual machines are used to run all other important parts of the infrastructure such as name services, package distribution, monitoring, load balancing, and backups.
 Typical requirements are:

 * running on redundant hardware with shared storage attached